peak-js/peak/documentation/docs/guide/introduction.md

 ## Why Peak.js?

 ### Zero Setup Required
 Just include Peak.js in your HTML file and start writing components.
-No build step, no configuration files, no complex toolchain.
+No build step, no configuration files, no complex toolchain (unless you want).

 ### Reactive by Design
 Built-in reactivity system automatically updates your UI when data changes.
 No manual DOM manipulation required.